wmodes/blackrockstation/README.md

 - The distance to the trackside powered speakers is considerable and might require a pre-amp.
 - Must be located in the station because the separation of the speakers and the subwoofer.
 - Must be coordinated with the crossing mast controllers
-- It cannot be interrupted by a time transition
+- It cannot be interrupted by a time-slips

 ### Field Recording